Skip to content

 They are complementary procedures with completely different mechanisms.
 Botulinum toxin (Botox) relaxes muscles to smooth expression lines (forehead, glabella, crow's feet).
 Filler restores volume and fills static grooves.
 The combination of both is one of the most effective strategies for non-surgical facial rejuvenation.

 There is no fixed minimum age.
-What determines the indication is the individual need.
-Young patients may seek fillers for proportion harmonization (lips, jawline, chin).
-Starting from thirty years old, restoring lost volume due to aging begins to make sense for many people.
-An in-person consultation is the best way to assess if and when fillers are indicated for you.
+What matters is the individual need.
+Young patients may seek fillers to improve facial proportions (lips, jawline, chin).
+Starting around age thirty, restoring lost volume due to aging begins to make sense for many people.
+An in-person consultation is the best way to determine if and when fillers are right for you.

 No. Fillers restore volume; a facelift repositions tissues that have sagged with gravity.
 They are different treatments for different problems.
 Trying to replace a facelift with excessive filler volume is a mistake that results in swollen and artificial-looking faces.
-If there is significant sagging, a facelift is the correct indication.
+If there is significant sagging, a facelift is the appropriate treatment.

 Yes, but with precautions.
 If you have a history of cold sores and the filler will be in the lips, I prescribe antiviral prophylaxis (acyclovir or valacyclovir) starting one day before the procedure and continuing for five days.
 This significantly reduces the risk of virus reactivation.

 Hyaluronic acid may appear in facial MRI scans.
-If you need to undergo facial imaging after getting fillers, inform the requesting physician and the radiologist.
-This avoids confusion in interpreting the results.
+If you need to undergo facial imaging after getting fillers, let the ordering physician and the radiologist know.
+This avoids confusion when interpreting the results.

 The amount varies greatly depending on the treated areas and the degree of volume loss.
 For lips, usually one syringe is sufficient.
 For nasolabial folds, one to two syringes.
 For a complete facial treatment (cheeks, grooves, jawline), three to six syringes may be needed distributed over one or two sessions.
 I define the exact amount during the consultation after a detailed assessment.